Qualytics/userguide/docs/quick.md

 ### Presenting Scan Operation Results

-* Upon completion of the Scan operation, the user should be able to review the following data points:
+* Upon completion of the Scan operation, the user will be able to review the following data points:

     1. `Start time` and `Finish Time` of the Scan Operation.
     2. A `listing of all the named Containers` included in the Scan.